-ST MARYS (LINDSAY AND LONDONDERRY ELECTORATES) Revitalise St Marys - Civic Heart and Community Hub Delivery of a new civic park and multipurpose community hub and library.
-Refer Page 14 for more detail. \$21M St Marys CBD Carpark Lighting Audit and Upgrade The St Marys CBD has undergone significant streetscape upgrades in recent years, including the delivery of new pavement, street furniture and the installation of new pedestrian lighting along the length of the street to improve accessibility and safety for all users of this busy local centre.
-The numerous at-grade open space public car parks parallel to Queen St provide convenient parking locations for those visiting or working in the St Marys but current lighting standards require review and improvement.
-The delivery of a detailed lighting audit and associated lighting design and infrastructure in these key carparks will support a safer, more vibrant local centre.
+ST MARYS (LINDSAY AND LONDONDERRY ELECTORATES) Revitalise St Marys - Civic Heart and Community Hub Delivery of a multipurpose community hub and library.
+Refer Page 14 for more detail. \$21M - Successful funding from the NSW Government Western Sydney Infrastructure Grants Program (WSIGP) for civic park Need additional funding for Community Hub - TBC St Marys CBD Carpark Lighting Audit and Upgrade The St Marys CBD has undergone significant streetscape upgrades in recent years, including the delivery of new pavement, street furniture and the installation of new pedestrian lighting along the length of the street to improve accessibility and safety for all users of this busy local centre. \$40,000 for a detailed lighting study and design audit along The numerous at-grade open space public car parks parallel to Queen St provide convenient parking locations for those visiting or working in the St Marys but current lighting standards require review and improvement. with \$900,000 funding to deliver critical lighting The delivery of a detailed lighting audit and associated lighting design and infrastructure in these key carparks will support a safer, more vibrant local centre.
 The St Marys Night Time Economy Audit Study conducted in 2019, identified enhanced pedestrian lighting, including car park lighting, as an opportunity to improve actual and perceived safety and enhance night time activity in the city centre over time.
-Engagement with the community, businesses and the St Marys Town Centre Corporation have also repeatedly identified night time use of the St Marys CBD. \$40,000 for a detailed lighting study and design audit along with \$900,000 funding to deliver critical lighting infrastructure in the at - grade carparks located on East and West Lane in St Marys CBD.
+Engagement with the community, businesses and the St Marys Town Centre Corporation have also repeatedly identified night time pedestrian safety as critical to supporting safe and enhanced night time use of the St Marys CBD. infrastructure in the at - grade carparks located on East and West Lane in St Marys CBD St Marys Commuter Car Park Reinstate Federal Government funding for commuter car park.
+The Federal Government committed \$33.75 million to the St Marys Commuter Car Park Project.
+The land owned by Council is valued at approximately \$3.9 million, which was Council's contribution to the project. \$33.8M (withdrawn) Cook Park Sports Precinct Redevelopment Key projects within the precinct development include: Provide new changerooms, accessible amenities, storage, and upgrades to the existing grandstand facilities at George Churchward Pavilion to better accommodate current football users and fulfil inclusive state sporting facility guidelines.
+Improve the quality and capacity of 3 football fields (turf and synthetic), provide additional car parking spaces, walking circuit with pedestrian lighting, additional tree planting and landscaping.
+Refurbishment of existing football grandstand and new amenities building, playing surface upgrades including new synthetic surface, new public toilets, sports infrastructure upgrades, lighting, playspace upgrades, car park upgrades, landscaping, seating and tree planting.
+3-4 years \$27.62M Successful funding from both the NSW Government Western Sydney Infrastructure Grants Program (\$19.12M) and Federal Government Priority Community Infrastructure Program (\$8.5M)